dddjef/pulse/README.rst

 Storage Freedom
 ===============
-Each Pulse project can have many repositories.
-You can customize each resource repository.
+Each Pulse Resource is linked to a repository, and your project can contain many repository, even from different type : network share, ftp, google drive...
-By default a repository is just a network location, but Pulse comes with a plug-in adapter architecture which allow you to write your very own repository type.
-Pulse natively supports ftp and Google drive.
+Pulse even comes with a plug-in adapter architecture which allow you to write your very own repository type.

 .. image:: multirepo.png